TanushGoel/Genome540-541/README.md

 # Genome541
-## Introduction to Computational Molecular Biology: Genome and Protein Sequence Analysis
+## Introduction to Computational Molecular Biology: Molecular Evolution

 Genome 541 provides a survey of topics within the field of computational molecular biology.
 The course is divided into five two-week blocks, each devoted to a single topic and taught by a different instructor.
 This year, the topics include protein structure, single-cell analysis, epigenomics, cancer genomics, and phylogenetics.